Be In Subjection

 This God-honoring motive is perhaps the single-most important facet to remember in all of God's instruction to you.
 The fact is plain: your husband does not deserve this reverential treatment.
 He never will.
 The Lord Jesus Christ deserves it; every thing that you do to your husband or for him is done as unto Jesus Christ and for Him.
 Remember that He -- Jesus Christ -- is the primary recipient of your attitude and ministry in the home... not your husband.

 Jesus Christ is your heavenly Lord, and He has given you an earthly governor to minister to as unto Him.
-Not with eye-service, as a man-pleaser, only outwardly concerned for your husband's pleasure while under his inspection, but always from your hear, as unto the Lord Himself, whether your husband is about or not.
+Not with eye-service, as a man-pleaser, only outwardly concerned for your husband's pleasure while under his inspection, but always from your heart, as unto the Lord Himself, whether your husband is about or not.

-Such godly motivation is earnest and sincere and persistent, actively seeking the will of your husband in every thing and looking to please him in all things.
+Such godly motivation is earnest and sincere and persistent, actively seeking the will of your husband in everything and looking to please him in all things.
 It goes beyond a grudging compliance with commands, or a careless ignorance of his good pleasure; it is a deliberate seeking of your husband's will.
 What is it that your husband wants of you?
 That is your duty, and should be your daily pleasure.

 Does your husband want you at home, or working outside the home?
 Be where he would have you to be.
 Do not usurp his authority because you think you know better.
 Submit to him even if you think he is being unwise, and pray fervently for him.